Skip to main content

 • July 27, 2009

-Duragesic (fentanyl) "Duragesic was a great blessing for me.
+Fentanyl "Duragesic was a great blessing for me.
 I'd been on Percodan x 4/day for about 2.5 years when I developed an ulcer from the pills.
-Doctor started with 50 mcg/hr, but that didn't do it, the 100 mcg/hr is working good still for me.
-I suffer chronic low back pain worsened after failed surgery.
+The doctor started with 50 mcg/hr, but that didn't do it, the 100 mcg/hr is working good still for me.
+I suffer chronic low back pain, worsened after failed surgery.
 I've been on these for about 3 years now and am starting to have more breakthrough pain and still get Percodan for these times.
-Suspect tolerance is developing, but without the patches my quality of life was almost zero, barring the fact you are alive.
-These have given me back much of the things I enjoyed doing before, but requires moderation on my part more now.
-Only down side I see is the cost and addiction factors.
+I suspect tolerance is developing, but without the patches, my quality of life was almost zero, barring the fact you are alive.
+These have given me back much of the things I enjoyed doing before, but it requires moderation on my part more now.
+The only downside I see is the cost and addiction factors.
 Well worth it to me though."

 9 / 10